jeffpar/basicdos/docs/index.md

 In fact, the "stack" issue is a major difference between BASIC-DOS and PC DOS:
 BASIC-DOS *never* switches stacks within in a session.
-The BASIC-DOS philosophy is simple: apps should provide ample stack space, and all BASIC-DOS APIs should be re-entrant.
-PC DOS, by contrast, evolved complicated stack switching procedures and rules that BASIC-DOS plans to avoid at all costs.
+The BASIC-DOS philosophy is simple: apps should provide ample stack space, and BASIC-DOS APIs should be re-entrant.
+PC DOS, by contrast, evolved complicated stack switching procedures and re-entrancy rules that BASIC-DOS plans to avoid at all costs.